Who we are:

 What personal data we collect and why we collect it

-Since Notes From the Center of the Spiral does not accept comments or register users on the website at this time and only offers content for viewing, no specific personal data is collected from users that is stored on our data base.
+Notes From the Center of the Spiral does not accept register users, with the exception of administrators, on the website at this time and only offers content for viewing and commenting.
+Specific data collected related to commenting is detailed below.
 Some third party vendors and your individual web browser do collect data on users and we refer you to the Analytics Section of this page and their individual privacy policies for more information.
 You have the ability to accept or decline cookies by modifying the settings on your browser at any time.

 When visitors leave comments on the site we collect the data shown in the comments form, and also the visitor’s IP address and browser user agent string to help spam detection.
 Users also have the ability to enter their website URL if they so desire.